xboxoneresearch/errorcodes/README.md

 | CPU        | CPU                |
 | OS         | Operating System   |

+## Metadata format

+There is a `meta.json` generated and uploaded to [errors.xboxresearch.com](https://errors.xboxresearch.com/meta.json).
+This can be used to programmatically retrieve the error lists and check for updates to locally stored files.

+Current `formatVersion` is `2`.

+Make sure to always check `formatVersion` when retrieving the data, to ensure the client can parse the CSV files.

+## CSV Structure

+You will probably **NOT** need this information when editing the CSV files, as most modern applications (Office suites etc.) should handle it properly.

+### General notes

+- If fields `Name` or `Description` contain spaces or characters other than `A-Z`, `a-z`, `_`, `-`, they need to be wrapped in `"`.
+- If field `Console` contains a comma-seperated list of applicable consoles, this need to wrapped in `"` as well.

 ## Scripts

 There are scripts to verify CSVs and also create metadata.